 Day 2- Northern Area

 Howland Hill Road – This ten mile dirt road is my favorite drive in the Redwoods.
-It is never very crowded, is outrageously scenic, and include countless places to get out and explore.
+It is never very crowded, is outrageously scenic, and includes countless places to get out and explore.
 It is best done as a loop, entering near Jedediah State Park and ending near Crescent City.

 Boy Scout Tree Trail – While there are loads of hikes to do off of the Howland Hill Road, this is probably the best.
 This 5.2 mile trail leads to the Boy Scout Tree, and goes through a wide variety of environments including low-lying areas to uplands areas, meaning you will see a little of everything.